olebole/irafdoc/doc/lists.raverage.rst

          upper - optional upper envelope value
   </pre>
   <p>
-  The <tt>"number"</tt> of values may be less than the window if the window size is larger than the list.
+  The <span style="font-family: monospace;">"number"</span> of values may be less than the window if the window size is larger than the list.
   </p>
   <p>